Most of us have heard that the Sun is an ordinary, typical, unremarkable star. But science shows we're actually anything but average.

 Our Sun, born 4.6 billion years ago, is younger than 85% of all stars.

 Galaxies comparable to the present-day Milky Way are numerous throughout cosmic time, having grown in mass and with more evolved structure at present.
 Younger galaxies are inherently smaller, bluer, more chaotic, richer in gas, and have lower densities of heavy elements than their modern-day counterparts, and their star-formation histories evolve over time.
-Most of the stars in the Universe were disproportionately formed long ago, rather than relatively recently.
+This was not discovered or well-known until the 1960s, when we began to see large numbers of galaxies from much earlier in our cosmic history.

 The majority of stars are red dwarfs: cool, low in mass, and extremely long lived.